mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 **Answer**: Not enough information.

-Writers vary widely in their speed and quality of writing.
-Maybe the $40/hr writer is 33% more expensive, but they work 40% faster, so they cost less overall.

-It's easiest to think about cost per article, which is determined by this formula:
+To understand why, you have to consider the total cost of producing an article, which is given by the formula below:

 ```text
 Cost per article = (Freelancer's time writing the article * freelancer's wage) +